David-OConnor/barnes_hut/README.md

     // This acceleration function can be whatever you'd like.
 This example shows Newtonian
     // Gravity with MOND.
+    // `acc_fn` accepts parameters (position vector, mass or charge, distance), and outputs
+    // an acceleration vector.
     let acc_fn = |acc_dir, mass, dist| {
         acc_newton_with_mond(acc_dir, mass, dist, Some(mond_fn), softening_factor_sq)
     };